Take Beer Tasting Notes [Beer Newbie Mission #2]

 - Overall Impression – How did you like it?
 Would you drink another?

-I know at first everything can taste the same and you might think, “Well it just tastes like beer”, but that will change.
-Again, the beer descriptor words in the tasting guide really help with that.
+I know at first everything can taste the same and you might think, “Well it just tastes like beer”, but that will change as you practice.

 Beer Review/Ratings Websites